 Complex Installation Process

-Conventionally, solar panels are installed within a couple of days and do not require an army of workers up on your roof.
-But this is not quite the situation in the case of solar roof tiles.
+Conventionally, solar panels are installed within a few days and do not require an army of workers up on your roof.
+But this is not quite the situation with solar roof tiles.

 You might need a complete roof replacement based on your pre-existing roof structure.
 In the past, solar roof installation has been known to take over a fortnight with around 10-15 people on the job.